 Stay in your current accommodation

-These changes are to ensure that people can stay in their homes during Alert Level 4.
+These changes are to ensure that people can stay in their homes.
 This enables families and individuals to self-isolate, to stay home and maintain physical distancing, this supporting the public health of all New Zealanders.
-It also means in the short term, families and individuals who are tenants do not lose their home due to a decrease in income related to job losses through Covid-19.
+It also means in the short term, families and individuals who are tenants do not lose their home due to a decrease in income related to job losses through COVID -19.